eyereasoner/eye/reasoning/arcus/3outof5/README.md

 > **NOTE:** This approach generalizes well for **threshold-based reasoning**, like "at least N of M conditions met."

-> **Reference:** Inspired by fuzzy logic and SPARQL-style optional patterns, implemented using N3 Logic and eyelet.
+> **Reference:** Inspired by fuzzy logic and SPARQL-style optional patterns, implemented using N3 Logic and arcus.